Special educational needs and disability (SEND)

-- Academic Reports are sent home termly (6 per Academic year)
+- Academic Reports (3 per Academic year)

-Arrangements for assessing and reviewing children and young people's progress towards outcomes, including the opportunities available to work with parents and young people as part of this assessment and review.
+Arrangements for assessing and reviewing children and young people's progress towards outcomes.
+Including the opportunities available to work with parents and young people as part of this assessment and review.

-- Annual / Transfer Review paper work, feedback from all of the child’s teachers in relation to their objectives.
+- Annual / Transfer Review paper work, feedback from all the child’s teachers in relation to their objectives.

 - SEND intervention, based upon advice given from professional diagnostic specialist reports.

 Arrangements for supporting children and young people in moving between phases of education and in preparing for adulthood.
-As young people prepare for adulthood outcomes should reflect their ambitions, which could include higher education, employment, independent living and participation in society
+As young people prepare for adulthood outcomes should reflect theirambitions, which could include higher education, employment, independent living and participation in society

 - Prospects Careers Service meetings.

-We arrange open day visits to post 16 Educational Facilities to support the young person in making decisions for their further education, liaising with the SEND department if required to support a smooth transition.
+- Arrange open day visits to post 16 Educational Facilities to support the young person in making decisions for their further education, liaising with the SEND department if required to support a smooth transition.